.jpeg)

 Facility

-All students should be mindful that we are sharing our space with church employees and staff and make every effort to consider and honor them as we conduct our weekly meeting.
+All students should be mindful that we are sharing our space with church employees and staff and make every effort to consider and honor them as we conduct our weekly classes.
 Students should be respectful of our host church's property at all times.
 We expect students to clean up after themselves, and be careful with all church property.
-If your student happens to be in the last class of the day, they will be asked to help return tables and chairs to their original position, take out the trash, vacuum, or whatever else needs to be done.
+If your student happens to be in the last class of the day, they will be asked to help return tables and chairs to their original position or take out the trash with a buddy.
 We are a Co-op that meets on church property and will respect all church grounds and facilities.
-Any student that engages in illegal activity, vandalism, firearms, drugs, or any physical or sexual misconduct/abuse on the church grounds will be asked to leave the premises and will no longer be allowed to continue a relationship with Pathway in addition to reporting said event to the local authorities.
+Any student that engages in illegal activity, vandalism, firearms, drugs or alcohol, or any physical or sexual misconduct/abuse on the church grounds will be asked to leave the premises and will no longer be allowed to continue a relationship with Pathway in addition to reporting said event to the local authorities.

 Unsupervised Student Policy

-Students will adhere to all Pathway Guidelines at all times, will treat their fellow classmates and teachers with respect, and honor the church/facility and the property.
+Students will adhere to all Pathway Guidelines at all times, will treat their fellow classmates, teachers, and leaders with respect and honor the church/facility and the property.
 Students are expected to have self-control (Titus 2:11-12), obedience (John 14:23), wholesome talk (Ephesians 4:29), and be kind (Romans 12:10, John 15:12).
 If a student engages in any behavior that violates these guidelines, they will be prohibited from remaining on campus except for attending their classes or may be excluded from Pathway altogether depending on their offense.

 Students will need to be quiet as they come and go as there are classes in session throughout the day on every floor.
 All high school students are to be on the 3rd floor only, except if they have a class in a 2nd floor room or it is an allotted gym hour for high schoolers use (these are posted every Friday).
 Once class dismisses, they should either leave the premises or return to the 3rd floor.
 There is no loitering allowed on the 1st and 2nd floors, in the stairwell corridors, in bathrooms or any other area of the church that has been previously stated.
 At no time should students use the elevator without permission.
 If a student has extenuating circumstances, please let leadership know, and we will accommodate.